 What is an acceptable pattern of Internship?

-At least 12 months of internship with at least 3 months in medicine and at least 3 months in surgery is considered to be an acceptable pattern of internship according to the GMC.
+At least 12 months of internship with at least 3 months in medicine and/or allied and at least 3 months in surgery and/or allied is considered to be an acceptable pattern of internship according to the GMC.
 Medical and surgical sub-specialties count in medicine and surgery, respectively.
 For example, paediatrics and OBGYN are counted as medicine and surgery, respectively.

 Internships of even a day less than 12 months might not be accepted.
 Keep in mind that we are allowed to take annual leaves and sick leaves during internships.